 So how can you tell if a person is your soul mate or not?

-You know you’re with a soul mate when you are both doing your soul work – expanding, healing and evolving as enlightened loving souls.
+You know you’re with a soul mate when you are both doing your soul work – healing, growing, and evolving as enlightened loving souls.
 Some of the work can be painful and full of conflict (even toxic at times), but as your two souls grow together, you feel more and more in love and more at peace within and with each other.